HomeGuides › Best Vegan Motorcycle Jackets 2026

 Pros

-• Only AAA-rated vegan jacket available
+• Only Class AAA-certified vegan jacket available

-• D3O Level 2 armor included throughout
+• D3O Level 2 armor included at all zones

 Cons

-• €499 is a significant outlay
+• €499 — significant outlay for a textile jacket

 Nine Lives Motowear